 Crystalline silica is a mineral that is common in sand, soil, stone, granite, quartz and many other varieties of rock.
 It is also a common component in abrasive blasting compounds.

 Crystalline silica is responsible for around 100 deaths each year in the United States.
 Workers who suffer exposure to silica dust report the following effects:

 - Lung Cancer

 - Renal Disease

 What is Silicosis?

 When a worker breathes in crystalline silica dust, his or her lungs react by producing scar tissue and fibrotic nodules.
 These nodules trap the silica particles.
-As the nodules grow in size, the patient experiences difficulty breathing, and may develop related medical conditions.
-There are three known types of silicosis:
+As the nodules grow in size the patient experiences difficulty breathing and may develop other medical conditions.

 Current estimates suggest that between 1-2 million U.S. workers are currently at risk for developing silicosis as a result of occupational exposure.
 What is most alarming about this estimate is the fact that the Occupational Safety and Health Administration (OSHA) considers silicosis to be 100 percent preventable.